-With the hot weather is set to continue this week it is important we keep both healthcare professionals and patients safe.
+It is important we keep both healthcare staff and patients safe.

-It doesn’t matter if you work in a hospital, GP surgery, clinic, theatre or in the community.
-The hot weather affects us all, increases the risk of dehydration and heat stress for healthcare professionals and patients alike.
+It doesn’t matter if you work in a hospital, GP surgery, clinic, theatre or in the community, the hot weather affects us all.

 If you feel your work environment is too hot you should speak to senior managers and estates department promptly.
-They have a responsibility to ensure both patients and staff are comfortable – you should ask them to implement your local ‘Heatwave Policy’ and contingency planning procedures.
+Employers have a responsibility to ensure both patients and staff are safe – you should ask them to implement your local ‘Heatwave Policy’ and contingency planning procedures.

 According to The Workplace (Health, Safety and Welfare) Act there are no maximum temperatures but employers must take ‘every possible step’ to ensure their employees are safe and “comfortable”.